Biotech Area

 Omic Sciences

-The Omic Sciences Department is a mixed unit made up of researchers from Rovira i Virgili University and Eurecat.
-It carries out its activities using the state-of-the-art infrastructures at the Centre for Omic Sciences (COS), a unique centre with all the latest metabolomics, proteomics, transcriptomics and genomics technology.
+The Omic Sciences Department is a mixed unit made up of researchers from Rovira i Virgili University and Eureca carries out its activities using the state-of-the-art infrastructures at the Centre for Omic Sciences (COS), a unique centre with all the latest metabolomics, proteomics, transcriptomics and genomics technology.
 It offers an extensive range of biomarker research services in various areas of health, food and the environment, from project design support to the analysis and integration of the data obtained from various omics technologies.

 Experience